 Inner envelopes should be left unsealed and often don’t even have adhesive on the flap.

-Use envelope moistener to activate the glue on the mailing envelope flap.
+Use an envelope moistener to activate the glue on the mailing envelope flap.
 You can use a damp sponge or saliva, but whatever you use, don’t over-wet the adhesive- use just enough to activate the glue.

 Press down firmly to seal or place the envelope under a heavy book.
 If your envelopes don’t want to stay closed, try using double-sided tape or a glue stick.